GTmetrix Performance Blog

 That being said, it’s always a good idea to backup your WordPress installation and test your site after installing WP Rocket to ensure that page functionality isn’t broken or affected in any way.
 More on this below.

-How to Optimize WordPress with WP Rocket
+How to Optimize WordPress With WP Rocket

 Follow the steps below to optimize your site with WP Rocket.